kalavai-net/kalavai-client/docs/docs/getting_started.md

 ## Create a local, private AI pool

 > Kalavai is **free to use, no caps, for both commercial and non-commercial purposes**.
 All you need to get started is one or more computers that can see each other (i.e. within the same network), and you are good to go.
-For over-the-internet pools, see our [managed pools](#1b-managed-pools-create-a-seed).
+For over-the-internet pools, visit our [managed platform](https://platform.kalavai.net).

 To create your own AI pool, you will need at least one machine (the seed) and (optionally) one or more workers.
 See our [concepts](./concepts.md) page for an overview of AI pool architecture.
 Note that **seed machines should always be available for the platform to remain operational**.